feberts/edit-filenames/README.md

 # Renaming multiple files with a text editor

 This script creates a list of the files to be renamed, which can then be edited with an arbitrary text editor.
 When the script is run again, the files are renamed accordingly.
-Name collisions are detected in advance and the renaming process is not started.
+Name collisions are detected in advance.
 Swapping file names is possible.
 The path to a text editor can be specified in the script, which causes the list to open automatically.

 ### Usage

 `edit-filenames.sh [FILE ...]`

+If no files are specified, every file in the working directory is added to the list.

 ### Example